amitsharma-31/Learning_Lists/RedHat_Satellite6/README.md

 ## Hardware Requirements
-The Red Hat Satellite 6 host must meet the following minimum hardware specifications:
+The Red Hat Satellite 6 host must meet the following minimum hardware specifications: <br>
-	• x86_64 architecture.
+	• x86_64 architecture.<br>
-	• Minimum of four 2.0 GHz CPU cores.
+	• Minimum of four 2.0 GHz CPU cores.<br>
-	• Minimum of 20 GB of physical memory, and a minimum of 4 GB of swap space.
+	• Minimum of 20 GB of physical memory, and a minimum of 4 GB of swap space.<br>

 ## SW/OS Requirements
 only install the @Base package group